diaorui/peek-deck/ai.md

 More middle-age and older Americans are becoming entrepreneurs and seizing control of their careers.
 The leap can be stressful but ultimately rewarding—just listen to the people who’ve already done it.

-Esquire • 28m ago
+Esquire • 45m ago

 ---

 **[Intel, Adobe and these other ‘AI loser’ stocks could get left behind in the next phase of the tech boom](https://www.marketwatch.com/story/intel-adobe-and-these-other-ai-loser-stocks-could-get-left-behind-in-the-next-phase-of-the-tech-boom-e6cd25ef?gaa_at=eafs&gaa_n=AWEtsqceffS3pPZj5dWOl-in5EbVJy2BNxbG6u_VPFxUu2X6heBLnJfsB-Qc&gaa_ts=6936f218&gaa_sig=O6rCSh6C7DMajRFkuI29kdZ8SiVOEt8RtyvjTRfbLkmLetxvk8z7Fr4ZXxw1hui8vvKRW00GGMgwMVblcjU4yQ%3D%3D)**

-MarketWatch • 11m ago
+MarketWatch • 28m ago

 ---